n.b. please allow a few seconds for the high quality photos on this page to load before scrolling down.

 This is a feature wedding / venue gallery.
 If you are planning a wedding in the area do take a look at the Prices, the Photo Galleries, the Videos, and the Albums.
 This gallery illustrates just one of many for you to browse e.g. browse Reading Registry Office, Newbury Registry Office, the Elvetham Hotel, the Audleys Wood Hotel, the Calcot Hotel

-And yes the correct term is "Register Office" not "Registry Office" though the two are often used interchangeably!
-There is plenty of onsite free car parking a couple of minutes walk from the Office.
+Yes the correct term is "Register Office" not "Registry Office" though the two are often used interchangeably!

 The Bracknell registrars have had a very low key informal approach to their duties for a number of years now and this makes the work of professional photographers and videographers that much easier.
 Indeed the staff have a customer satisfaction survey for their wedding clients and its clear they do everything they can to make the ceremony as pleasant as they possibly can.
 Bravo the Bracknell staff!